iahsanzia/demo-for-myself/README.md

 # DEMO

-DEMO OF GIT FOR MYSELF
+DEMO OF GIT FOR MYSELF.

 clone: Bring repository to local folder
 add: track and make changes in GIT